-I originally wrote this post in December 2012 after a school shooting in Connecticut.
+I originally wrote this post in December 2012 after a school shooting.
 Ouch, it hurts still to say those words.
 And I came back here today after yet another mass shooting in Florida to see how it might help me and others face this roller-coaster of emotions.

 I offer this earlier post to you and myself once again, because it still feels right, on this day in June 2016.
 Here it is from 2012:

 The hard-to-talk-about dark side needs a voice today.